jmederosalvarado/nerd-fonts-wiki/FAQ.md

   * This attempts to contain _all permutations_ of the various glyphs.
 E.g. You want the font with only [Octicons][octicons] or you want the font with just [Font Awesome][font-awesome] and [Devicons][vorillaz-devicons].
 The goal is to provide every combination possible in this folder.
  * minimal
   * This contains just the glyphs needed to use [vim-devicons][vim-devicons].
 This is mostly provided for historical purposes.
 This might end up being removed at some point if it ends up causing too much confusion and/or providing little purpose in the grand scheme of things.

+## Why do some of the fonts names appear incorrect or appear to have typos?

+Some of the patched fonts are _intentionally _renamed due to license restrictions to comply with SIL Open Font License (OFL).
+In particular the [Reserved Font Names (RFNs)](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web_fonts_and_RFNs#14cbfd4a)

 ## Why isn't my favorite font included?